 - More troubleshooting: Adjusting the trim pots, especially to enable self-oscillating resonance; adding capping diodes to keep self-resonance within levels

 - Legato: Add circuitry to disable the re-triggering of the envelopes by the M110 chip

 - On second thought, let’s not add Legato.
 Let’s do that together with the midification: Add an Arduino/Teensy microcontroller to replace the M110 keyboard scan/frequency divider.
 (And gain MIDI control on the way!)

 - Add a pre-filter overdrive circuit based on a 4049 CMOS logic chip.

 - Two envelope hacks: Implement a switch to modulate PWM via ENV1 rather than via LFO, and an AD loop switch to turn ENV1 into a second modulation LFO

-	- Add a „self-sync“ circuit to the sawtooth generator.
+- Add a „self-sync“ circuit to the sawtooth generator for more complex harmonics.